-The significant influence of X1 (income) with coefficient value 0.798 and p value of 0.000, implies that the role of periodic market in amount of income earned by traders cannot be overemphasized.
+The significant influence of X 1 (income) with coefficient value 0.798 and p value of 0.000, implies that the role of periodic market in amount of income earned by traders cannot be overemphasized.
 To further buttress this point, Dyaji (2016) opined that marketing is one of the strategies of generating income by rural dwellers to participate in socio economic development of community.

-The significant influence of X_3 (Job creation) with coefficient value 0.285 and p value of 0.000, implies that there is significant role played by periodic market in job creation in the study area.
-Hence the higher the periodic markets the more the job opportunities created which will bring more income earnings and more development economically as opined by Litman (2010) who averred that progress towards a community's economic goals such as increased employment and income.
+The significant influence of X 3 (Job creation) with coefficient value 0.285 and p value of 0.000, implies which will bring more income earnings and more development economically as opined by Litman (2010) who averred that progress towards a community's economic goals such as increased employment and income.
 This is in line with the findings of the researcher where services like head loaders, Barrow pushers, Okada/ keke riders, Road transport union, hawkers, petty traders, shoe repairers/ cobblers, traditional barbers, etc. were found at all markets studied.

 Finally, the relationship between periodic market and innovation shows an insignificant positive relationship from the correlation coefficient of 0.015 and a p-value of 0.106.
 This shows that innovations come to the study area through the presence of periodic market in a slow manner.
-This could be as a result of less iii. number of participants from other far away States that will bring along with them different ways and ideas of marketing, farming and others.
-This finding is in line with that of Yusuf (2008) who states that majority of the traders claimed latest information and new ideas on best practices in their trade reached them from traders and buyers who come from other rural and urban settlements.
+This could be as a result of less number of participants from other far away States that will bring along with them different ways and ideas of marketing, farming and others.
+This finding is in line with that of ??usuf (2008) who states that majority of the traders claimed latest information and new ideas on best practices in their trade reached them from traders and buyers who come from other rural and urban settlements.